Steven Kwan Player Props: Guardians vs. Twins

 Steven Kwan At The Plate

-- In 31 games played this year, he has not hit a home run.
+- He has not hit a long ball in his 32 games this year.

-- In six games this season (19.4%), Kwan has picked up an RBI, including two games with multiple runs batted in.
+- Kwan has driven in a run in six games this year (18.8%), including two games with multiple runs batted in.

-- He has scored at least one run 13 times this season (41.9%), including one multi-run game.
+- He has scored at least once 13 times this season (40.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.